How we manage personal data when you communicate and engage with us at the Welsh Revenue Authority (WRA).

 For your own safety online, never include personal information in a social media post.
 Your comments are visible to all.

 Lawful use of your data

-We'll sometimes need to process special categories of personal data, as described in Article 9(1) of GDPR.
+We'll sometimes need to process special categories of personal data, as described in Article 9(1) of UK GDPR.
 This may be to provide extra support to you or to store communication preferences which may reveal something about your health.
 For example, we could be asked to provide information in Braille, even if you've not told us directly yourself.
 For these cases, we'll rely on consent to hold your data.

 For any questions about this notice or your rights, please contact our Data Protection Officer.

 Data Protection Officer

 PO Box 110

 Complaints should also be directed to this contact in the first instance.
 You can also complain directly to the Information Commissioner’s Office (ICO).
 The ICO is the UK supervisory authority for data protection issues.

 Information Commissioner’s Office - Wales

 Telephone: 029 2067 8400 / 0303 123 1113